🔮 Image SEO

 9. FAQs

+How long should ALT text be?
 ALT text should be concise, typically between 5 to 15 words, describing the image clearly without being overly detailed.

+Can I use the same ALT text for multiple images?
 No, each image should have unique ALT text that describes its content accurately.
 Duplicate ALT text can confuse search engines and hinder SEO efforts.

+Is it necessary to use keywords in ALT text?
 While it’s important to use keywords, they should be incorporated naturally.
 Keyword stuffing can hurt SEO and make the ALT text sound unnatural.

+Should I use ALT text for background images?
 For purely decorative background images, leave the ALT text empty (alt=””).
 This prevents unnecessary information for screen readers.

+Can ALT text improve my image rankings?
 Yes, optimized ALT text helps improve image rankings in search engine results, especially in Google’s Image Search.

 10. Conclusion